5 minutes read

 This is also where station distance becomes important.
 A property that is close in map terms but hard to reach on foot does not gain the same benefit as one with a practical route to the station entrance.
 That small difference can shape tenant choice more than many owners expect.

-The Blue Line is still in the development phase, but this is a good stage for planning.
+The Metro Blue Line is still in the development phase, but this is a good stage for planning.
 Buyers, landlords, and end users can prepare before the line opens and before pricing fully adjusts around the corridor.

 For both groups, timing can make a difference.
 Early interest often builds around a transport project well before operations begin.
 That means preparation now can support better purchase choices, better leasing plans, and more realistic pricing expectations.